PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 BIND-mode operation
 -------------------

-The :doc:`bindbackend <../backends/bind>` can manage keys and other DNSSEC-related :doc:`domain metadata <../domainmetadata>` in an SQLite3 database without launching a separate gsqlite3 backend.
+The :doc:`BIND backend <../backends/bind>` can manage keys and other DNSSEC-related :doc:`domain metadata <../domainmetadata>` in an SQLite3 database without launching a separate gsqlite3 backend.